xxlokii/Federated-learning-for-semantic-segmentation-of-cracks-in-images/README.md

 The goal of the project is to design a pipeline to segment crack pixels in damaged infrastructure within the context of federated learning using iid and non-iid data.

-We use the following two datasets for our project.
+For this project, the following two datasets will be used.

 - Dataset of cracks on concrete https://data.mendeley.com/datasets/jwsn7tfbrp/1 provided by the Middle East University of Technology.